AriMeron/Game/README.md

 **Battle Map:**
 - The primary battleground will be the Capitol Rotunda, featuring strategically placed crates and walls to provide cover and enhance gameplay.
 - Possibly, additional rooms within the Capitol Building can be included in the map.
+- Battle states: extra single-player side quests with special power ups you can attain if you win
+- Each level has a storyline based on a prominent event in history, i.e. January 6 capitol raid.

 **Player Avatars:**
 - Players will embody prominent politicians, adding a unique twist to the game.